Biden flexible on who gets aid, tells lawmakers to 'go big'

-WASHINGTON (AP) — President Joe Biden told Democratic lawmakers Wednesday he's “not married" to an absolute number on his $1.9 trillion COVID rescue plan but Congress needs to “act fast” on relief for the pandemic and the economic crisis.
+WASHINGTON (AP) — President Joe Biden encouraged Democratic lawmakers to “act fast” on his $1.9 trillion COVID rescue plan but also signaled he's open to changes, including limiting the proposed $1,400 direct payments to Americans with lower income levels, which could draw Republican support.

-Biden also said he doesn't want to budge from his proposed $1,400 in direct payments promised to Americans.
-But he said he is willing to “target” the aid, which would mean lowering the income threshold to qualify for the money.
+Biden told lawmakers in private comments Wednesday that he's "not married" to an absolute number for the overall package but wants them to “go big" on pandemic relief and “restore the soul of the country.”

-“Look, we got a lot of people hurting in our country today,” Biden said.
+“Look, we got a lot of people hurting in our country today,” Biden said on a private call with House Democrats.
 “We need to act.
 We need to act fast.”

+On the direct payments, Biden said he doesn’t want to budge from the $1,400 promised to Americans.
+But he said he is willing to “target” the aid, which would mean lowering the income threshold to qualify.

-Biden said, “I’m not going to start my administration by breaking a promise to the American people."
+“I’m not going to start my administration by breaking a promise to the American people," he said.

-He spoke with House Democrats and followed with a meeting at the White House with top Senate Democrats, deepening his public engagements with lawmakers on pandemic aid and an economic recovery package.
-Together they are his first legislative priority and a test of the administration's ability to work with Congress to deliver.
+Biden spoke with House Democrats and followed with a meeting of top Senate Democrats at the White House, deepening his public engagement with lawmakers on his American Rescue Plan.
+Together the virus and economic aid is his first legislative priority and a test of the administration’s ability to work with Congress to deliver.

 Biden’s remarks to the Democratic House caucus were relayed by two people who requested anonymity to discuss the private conference call.

-While Biden is trying to build bipartisan support from Republicans, he is also prepared to rely on the Democratic majority in Congress to push his top agenda item into law.
-Objecting to the president's package as excessive, Republicans proposed a $618 billion alternative with slimmer $1,000 direct payments and zero aid for states and cities.
-But Biden panned the GOP package as insufficient even as he continues private talks with Republicans on potential areas of compromise.
+While Biden is trying to build bipartisan support from Republicans, he is also prepared to rely on the Democratic majority in Congress to push the package into law.
+Democrats moved ahead with preliminary steps, including a House budget vote Wednesday largely along party lines, to approve it on their own, over Republicans objections.
+A group of 10 Republican senators offered a $618 billion alternative with slimmer $1,000 direct payments and zero aid for states and cities, but Biden panned it as insufficient, though private talks with the Republicans continue.

-In his meeting with Senate Majority Leader Chuck Schumer and 10 top Senate Democrats in the Oval Office, the president expressed confidence that the relief package would still win over GOP votes and be bipartisan.
+At the start of his meeting with Senate Majority Leader Chuck Schumer and 10 top Senate Democratic committee chairmen in the Oval Office, Biden sounded confident he could still win over GOP support.

 With a rising virus death toll and strained economy, the goal is to have COVID-19 relief approved by March, when extra unemployment assistance and other pandemic aid measures expire.
 Money for vaccine distributions, direct payments to households, school reopenings and business aid are at stake.